 4Go Easy on the Carbs

-As mentioned earlier, carbohydrate intake drives blood glucose and insulin levels, resulting in weight gain (2).
+As mentioned earlier, excessive carbohydrate intake may result in weight gain (2).

 If you know you are currently eating too many carbs; then you should consider making some dietary changes.

 The first step would be to replace refined carbohydrates such as bread, white rice, and sugar.

 Take baby steps; instead of eating a donut, have a handful of nuts.

 Replace milk chocolate with dark chocolate (more antioxidants and healthy fat, less sugar)

 Instead of bread, try making some guacamole and adding it to your meal.

 5Optimize Nutrient Density